nextroundwinner/Capture2Go_ScienceMode4/README.md

-# ScienceMode4 Python Integration with Capture2Go imu
+# Example how to use Capture2Go imu with ScienceMode4 python lib

 ## Introduction